 There are 6 known major genotypes and more than 50 subtypes of hepatitis C. In the United States, genotype 1 is most common.

 “Cured” means that the hep C virus is no longer detectable in your blood 3 months after you finish your hep C treatment.
 12 weeks after you complete your treatment, your doctor will do a blood test to determine if the hep C virus can still be detected.

 Chronic hepatitis C can lead to scarring of the liver (sometimes called "cirrhosis").
 In patients with cirrhosis, scar tissue replaces healthy tissue.

 Cirrhosis can progress so slowly that people feel no symptoms for years, until damage to the liver has begun to take place.
 Some visible signs of cirrhosis are red palms, small spider-like veins on your face or body, and fluid in your abdomen (gut area).
 Approximately 10%-20% of people will develop cirrhosis as a result of their hepatitis C infection over a period of 20 to 30 years.
 Your doctor will take whether you have cirrhosis into consideration when determining what treatment options are appropriate for you.

 Infection with hep C can be acute (lasting a short amount of time, less than 6 months from time of exposure) or chronic (long-term, or lasting more than 6 months).

-When the hep C infection advances and cirrhosis (liver scarring) progresses, the liver begins to fail and can no longer remove toxic substances from the blood.
-The stomach can fill with fluid, and the kidneys and spleen may become involved, which can result in anemia or bleeding issues.
+When the hep C infection advances and cirrhosis (liver scarring) progresses, the liver begins to fail and can no longer remove toxic substances from the blood like it used to.